EtiamNullam/deferred-clipboard.nvim/README.md

 ### API

 Other than `setup()` described before, this plugin exposes a simple API.
-There is no need to call `setup()` prior to using it.
+There is no need to call `setup()` prior to using the API.

 #### `read() -> string | nil`

 It will load content of your system clipboard and place it in your `unnamed` register (`"`).
-It will also return the content of system clipboard unless it's invalid, in that case it will return `nil`.
+It will also return the content of system clipboard unless it's invalid - in that case it will return `nil`.

 ##### Example: